mammasmias/IterativeRotationsAssignments/examples/SOFI/README.md

 # Example inputs

 The `example_inputs` directory contains some structures written in .xyz format.
-The f90 and C programs expect a structure with atomic types given as integers, while the python program can take also strings.
+The C program expects a structure with atomic types given as integers, while the f90 and python programs can take also strings.

 The structure `S6_D3d.xyz` has some inexact symmetries, if you set the `sym_thr=0.02` you should obtain the S6 point group, and if you set `sym_thr=0.03` it should be D3d.

-The file `D6.xyz` contains characters as atomic types, and is currently only readable from `python_program.py`.
-In order to launch it from fortran or C, you need to modify the reading of the input to convert the characters into integers as expected by SOFI.